maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="data-in-basic-programs"></a>
 ## Data in BASIC programs

 The ultimate goal of any program is to manipulate data.
-In BASIC there are two forms of data: numbers and text.
+In BASIC there are two forms of data: numbers and text, the latter more widely known as *strings*.
 Most BASIC dialects have similar concepts of what numbers can be represented as and how to manipulate them.
 BASICs vary much more widely in the way they store and process textual data, or *strings*.
 RetroBASIC attempts to support as many varieties of both numbers and strings as possible.

 Another key concept in most programming languages is the difference between a *constant* and a *variable*.
 Constants are data entered directly into the code, for instance, the number `100` or the string `"hello"`.
 Variables are names that are given to the location in memory where data is stored.
 As the name implies, the value of a variable can be changed, whereas constants cannot.